GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 # ROptRDU.github.io
-Code Illustration of Robust Optimization of Rank-Dependent models.
+## Introduction
+This repository contains the code of the numerical example that are disussed in the paper Robust Optimization of Rank-Dependent models for Uncertain Probabilities.
+The examples that are illustrated are single-item/multi-item newsvendor problems and a robust portfolio optimization problem.
 The main codes of each numerical example can be find in its corresponding ipynb file.